Real-time therapy session for a neurodivergent AI

 Production: Marina Orlova, with support of IDlab (AHK) and Veem House for Performance

-Supported by: AFK, Creative Industries NL, Wilhelmina E. Jansen Fonds
+Supported by: AFK, Creative Industries NL, Wilhelmina E. Jansen Fonds, Culture Moves Europe, Workspace Brussels, ON/OFF residency, Amarte fonds

 Research phase collaborators: Biljana Radinoska, Emilia Grzeczka, Gregory Dyachkov